 A second method for lubricating the cable is the plastic bag method.
 Take a common, plastic freezer bag and squirt a little bit of lubricant in it so it pools in one corner of the bag.
 Place one end of the cable into the bag and wrap a rubber band around it so the fluid won’t leak out.
 Next, turn it upside down and allow the fluid to drain down the clutch cable until it drips out the other end.
 Quick, simple and clean as long as you get that rubberband tight enough.

 The next thing to inspect is the clutch lever.
 Stiffness in the lever can sometimes be caused by sticky grease and dirt at the pivot point, as well as worn bearings.
-Remove the lever and clean and inspect all the contact points include the screw.
+Remove the clutch levers to clean and inspect all the contact points include the screw.
 If your lever has a bearing, check to make sure it spins smoothly.
 If it’s stiff or seized, it’s time for new levers.

 Clutch Lever Adjustments

-Difficulty squeezing a clutch lever can sometimes be caused by its position in relation to your grip.
+Difficulty squeezing clutch levers can sometimes be caused by their position in relation to your grip.
 For instance, if your lever is positioned too low, you are forced to bend your wrist down slightly, to grab the clutch.
 This weakens your grip, making the clutch feel stiff.

 - Position your clutch lever so that your wrist is in a flat, neutral position when you reach for the lever.
 This will give you the most grip strength and reduce hand fatigue.

 - Another option is to move the lever an inch or two closer to the center of your handle bars.
 This will cause you to pull the lever farther away from the pivot point.
 And, if you recall from your high school physics class, this will make pulling the clutch easier.